 Wednesday, June 5, 1968

 Kilo battery was understaffed with commissioned officers.
 Captain Cavagnol was in Thuong Duc as the CO of the four gun battery Kilo (-).
 A young Lieutenant Grant was his XO.
-1st Lieutenant Martin was the officer in charge of KY battery on Hill 65 and under a lot of stress from an investigation over the fire in a gun pit causing three WIA medevacs.
+1st Lieutenant Martin (a mustang) was the officer in charge of KY battery on Hill 65.
+He was under a lot of stress from an investigation over a fire in a gun pit causing three WIA medevacs.